Brayantcw/brayantcw/README.md

 # Brayant Torres - Tech Blog

-A modern tech blog built with Hugo and the PaperMod theme, hosted on GitLab Pages.
+A modern tech blog built with Hugo and the PaperMod theme, hosted on GitHub Pages.

 ## 🚀 About